How To Make A Wedding Toast - Ideas to Get You Started

 Etiquette dictates that the recipient remains seated, either thanking the speaker verbally or simply raising their glasses and nodding.
 The recipient may also stand and make a “reply” toast, which can simply be “To you!”

-Start by introducing yourself – not all the guests will know that you and the Groom grew up next door to each other.
+Start by introducing yourself – not all the guests will know that you and the groom grew up next door to each other.
 You may choose to use a famous quotation, a traditional toast, or a little poem that eloquently summarizes your thoughts.
-Be careful to speak clearly.
+Look at the couple and the guests and be careful to speak clearly.

-Short funny stories are often used, but try to end on a serious note of well wishes.
+Short funny stories are often used, but do not tell stories that will embarrass the couple on their special day, try to end on a serious note of well wishes.
+Be sincere and speak from the heart.
 You can then joyfully announce, “Cheers!”

 A thoughtful touch would be, if the bride or groom is of a particular heritage, to incorporate that into your toast, such as “Mazel tov!” to a Jewish couple or “Salud!” for a couple of Spanish descent.